kc-ml2/captioning_edgedevice/README.md

 # Captioning Edge Device

-Lightweight image captioning system optimized for edge devices, supporting multiple vision-lanuage models with a focus on latency and memory efficiency.
+Lightweight image captioning system optimized for edge devices, supporting multiple vision-language models with a focus on latency and memory efficiency.

 ## Overview
-This project implements an image captioning pipeline designed for deployment in resource constrained environments.
+This project implements an image captioning pipeline designed for deployment in resource-constrained environments.

 - Supports multiple models: **BLIP**, **InstructBLIP**, **MobileVLM**
 - Supports FP16 and INT4 inference on GPU for BLIP and InstructBLIP